 How Can I Protect My Inheritance From Taxes?

 Keep in mind that estate tax and inheritance tax are not one and the same.
 A benefactor pays inheritance tax after receiving his or her portion of the assets.
 Only six states – Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania – have an inheritance tax.
 Only Maryland levies both estate and inheritance tax.
-Inheritance tax rates vary depending on your relation to the deceased.
-As with anything tax-related, always be sure to double check state tax laws before doing anything, as these laws are subject to change.
+Inheritance tax rates vary depending on your relationship to the deceased.
+As with anything involving taxes, always be sure to double-check state tax laws before doing anything, as these laws are subject to change.

 Tips for Spending Your Inheritance Wisely